data-avail/open-mvc/README.md

 OAuthUserIdentifyer.CurrentUserIdentifyer

 >notice:
->If user was registered/logined as local user (registered through native app registration mechanism, ServiceType will be Local, user name - name of the user while registred,
->ServiceKey will be null (generally by this property you can determine if this user local or external)
+If user was registered/logined as local user (registered through native app registration mechanism, ServiceType will be Local, user name - name of the user while registred, ServiceKey will be null (generally by this property you can determine if this user local or external)

 API
-===
+---